+I have read the above Terms and Conditions and understand d each section.

-The parties hereto have caused these Terms and Conditionauthorized. ons to be executed by their undersigned officials as duly
+The parties hereto have caused these Terms and Conditions authorized. s to be executed by their undersigned officials as duly

 GRANTEE:

 Signature of Authorized Official Date

 Typed or Printed Name of Authorized Official Eligible Institution Name

 FLORIDA DEPARTMENT OF HEALTH:

 Signature of Authorized Official Date

 Florida Department of Health